PPPDUD/homemade_yes/README.md

 ### Testing
 Since version v0.6.1, `homemade_yes` has included testing suites for the x86 Linux builds.
 To run them, you need to install `bats-core` (on Ubuntu you can do this by running `sudo apt install bats`).

-To test the GNU-style implementation, run `bats homemade_yes.bats -T --gather-test-outputs-in results-full -x -o results --report-formatter tap` in the `tests` directory, and run `bats posix-only.bats -T --gather-test-outputs-in results-traditional -x -o results --report-formatter tap` for the traditional implementation.
+To test the GNU-style implementation, run `bats homemade_yes.bats -T --gather-test-outputs-in results-gnu -x -o results-gnu --report-formatter tap` in the `tests` directory, and run `bats posix-only.bats -T --gather-test-outputs-in results-traditional -x -o results-traditional --report-formatter tap` for the traditional implementation.

 ### A note about old forks
 If you have previously built `homemade_yes` versions predating v0.5, you may get an error about divergent branches.
 If this happens, delete the `homemade_yes` folder and run `setup.sh` again.